- Government

 Preserved Farmland in Centre County, 2023

-Pennsylvania leads the nation in farmland preservation, with 619,191 acres and 6,148 farms preserved.
+Pennsylvania leads the nation in preserved farmland, with 624,277 acres and 6,202 farms preserved.
 Since 1989, the state government, 58 counties, numerous municipalities, and the federal government have invested more than $1.6 billion in our agriculture industry's ability to feed our families and our economy.

 Why Preserve and Protect Prime Farmland?